The Shaggy Dog (2006 film)

 The Shaggy Dog is a 2006 American science fantasy family comedy film directed by Brian Robbins and written by The Wibberleys, Geoff Rodkey, Jack Amiel, and Michael Begler.
 It is the fifth overall and final installment of the titular franchise and is a reboot of the 1959 film of the same name and its 1976 sequel The Shaggy D.A., both of which were loosely based on the 1923 novel The Hound of Florence by Felix Salten.
 The original film had a character named Wilby Daniels transforming into an Old English Sheepdog after putting on a magic ring whereas the remake presents a character named Dave Douglas transforming into a Bearded Collie after getting bitten by a sacred dog.
 It stars Tim Allen, Robert Downey Jr., Kristin Davis, Danny Glover, Spencer Breslin and Philip Baker Hall.

-The Shaggy Dog was released on March 10, 2006, by Walt Disney Pictures.
-It received mixed-to-negative reviews from critics and many fans of the original film series due to its differences from the source material, and grossed $87.1 million against its $50 million budget.
+The Shaggy Dog was released on March 10, 2006, by Buena Vista Pictures Distribution.
+It received mixed-to-negative reviews from critics and many fans of the original film series due to its differences from the source material and grossed $87.1 million against its $50 million budget.